aztfmod/rovergo/docs/user-guide.md

 ```

 ## Running in "Config file mode" (multi level)
 This mode is intended for use in CI/CD pipelines when multiple levels are being managed at once, and each of those levels contains multiple "stacks".
 All settings are held within a YAML configuration file (which is [part of project symphony](https://github.com/aztfmod/symphony)).
-When running with Rover either a single level is specified or all levels are run
+Rover requires either a single level to be specified, or by default all levels are run, all other settings are obtained from the YAML file.

 For an example and reference symphony config file see [samples/ref-app-symphony.yaml](./../samples/ref-app-symphony.yaml)

 **💬 NOTE.
 This mode is engaged by the use of the `--config-file` switch**

+Examples:

 - Running plan for level 2
 ```bash